elastic/elasticsearch-rails/README.md

     rake test:all

 The test suite expects an Elasticsearch cluster running on port 9250, and **will delete all the data**.
-You can launch an isolated, in-memory Elasticsearch cluster with the following Rake task:

-    TEST_CLUSTER_COMMAND=/tmp/builds/elasticsearch-2.0.0-SNAPSHOT/bin/elasticsearch TEST_CLUSTER_NODES=1 bundle exec rake test:cluster:start

-See more information in the documentation  for the [`elasticsearch-extensions`](https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-extensions#testcluster) gem.

 ## License